mrkcor/emphloyer/README.md

 then you could manage whether to retry or not based on a number of attempts.
 Note that the default implementation in \Emphloyer\AbstractJob simply returns false.

+You can control the number of processes for jobs based on their type.
+When you inherit from the \Emphloyer\AbstractJob class the type will be set to 'job' by default, you can use the setType method to set a specific type on an instance before you enqueue it or you can override the $type instance variable in your class to set another default.

 ### Hooking up a backend